TexasDigitalLibrary/Vireo/README.md

 Vireo is a turnkey Electronic Thesis and Dissertation (ETD) Management System.
 Starting with the 4.x release, Vireo offers fully customizable workflows and controlled vocabularies.

-The software is presently in a Beta release.
 If you would like to help with testing or development, GitHub issues and pull requests are encouraged!

 ## Building